foreverfl/vscode/docs/editor/custom-layout.md

 Pinned tabs help access files that are important to you as:

-* Pinned tabs always appear first before non-pinned tabs.
+- Pinned tabs always appear first before non-pinned tabs.
-* They do not scroll out of view if you have many tabs opened.
+- They do not scroll out of view if you have many tabs opened.
-* They do not close when using editor tab commands such as **Close Others** or **Close All**.
+- They do not close when using editor tab commands such as **Close Others** or **Close All**.
-* They do not close even when you exceed a set limit of opened editors.
+- They do not close even when you exceed a set limit of opened editors.

 Unpin an editor by clicking on the pin icon, using the **Unpin** editor tab context menu item, or the **View: Unpin Editor** command.

-You can choose how you'd like to display pinned editors with the **Workbench > Editor: Pinned Tab Sizing** (`setting(workbench.editor.pinnedTabSizing)`) setting.
+You can choose how you'd like to display pinned editors with the **Workbench > Editor: Pinned Tab Sizing** (`workbench.editor.pinnedTabSizing`) setting.
 The options are:

-* `normal`: A pinned tab inherits the look of other tabs (default)
+- `normal`: A pinned tab inherits the look of other tabs (default)
-* `shrink`: A pinned tab shrinks to a fixed size showing parts of the editor label.
+- `shrink`: A pinned tab shrinks to a fixed size showing parts of the editor label.
-* `compact`: A pinned tab will only show as icon or first letter of the editor label.
+- `compact`: A pinned tab will only show as icon or first letter of the editor label.

 You can also show pinned editor tabs on a separate row above the regular editor tab bar by setting **Workbench > Editor: Pinned Tabs On Separate Row**.
 You can pin and unpin editors by dragging and dropping their tabs between the two rows.